From Nicaragua To The Most Famous Arms: Meet The Siblings Who Are Changing The Face of Fashion

 On the other hand, the Champion bag is a celebration of their cultural heritage.
 Designed to look like a wrestler’s belt, it’s an ode to Kenneth’s childhood, to growing up watching the sport and feeling empowered by it.

 But the Champion’s bag story doesn’t end there.
 In 2019, renowned musician duo Wisin Y Yandel wore it during protests against corruption in Puerto Rico, championing for their country.
 “The bag can speak on its own.
-It has that emotion tied into it,” Karina said.
+It has that emotion tied into it,” Karina rightfully points out.

 It always comes down to family

 When it comes to working together, Karina and Kenneth completely trust each other.
 And so, the process hasn’t been a difficult one at all.
 In fact, their connection and alignment has allowed for Valas to reach the stature it has today.